 cvs loginThis will prompt you for a password, which is the password you entered when you requested your Informatics publishing account.
 You need only login once, however CVS stores the password in your homedirectory.
 If you are worried about this you can use cvs logout to remove the stored copy, and then use cvs login again, later.

 Creating a working copyYou will now want to checkout a copy of those files in the tree which you wish to edit.
 This creates a local copy of the files concerned, but does not in anyway "lock" them on the server.
 In other words, this operation does not give you exclusive write access.

 cvs checkout web/As the tree gets larger, the amount of time, disk space, and processor power used to do this will increase.
-Please do not checkout the entire tree unless you have a legitimate reson for doing so.
+Please do not checkout the entire tree unless you have a legitimate reason for doing so.

 The above checkout operation will create files in a subdirectory called "web/" of the current directory.
 If you wish to checkout into a different directory (this is especially useful when checking out small sections of the tree) you can use the -d option.
 For example

-cvs checkout web/admin/committees/computing
+cvs checkout web/teaching/courses/inf2c-cs

 The above examples checkout the specified directory, and all sub-directories and files contained with in it.
 If you want to checkout just that directory and the files it contains, without also checking out any further subdirectories, then add the -l option to the command.
 Eg: